OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 1. Connecting your Shift Register

-  - Start by plugging in your shift register across the channel so that the each pin has its own row.
+  * Start by plugging in your shift register across the channel so that the each pin has its own row.
-  - Connect pin 16 and pin 10 to the positive rail (Vcc)
+  * Connect pin 16 and pin 10 to the "+" rail (Vcc)
-  - Connect pin 8 and pin 13 to the negative rail (Ground)
+  * Connect pin 8 and pin 13 to the "-" rail (Ground)

   <!-- TODO: IMAGE picture of this stage -->

-3. Connecting your LEDs
+2. Connecting your LEDs

   - Connect 8 LEDs the same way we did in experiment 2, (cathode in ground, anode connected to resistor)
   - Connect the jumper wires from the LEDs to the output pins on the shift register.
 In order from first to last these are pin 15 (QA), followed by pin 1 (QB) to pin7 (QH)